Summer's Last Will and Testament (Lambert): Background and premiere

 Summer's Last Will and Testament was written between 1932 and 1935, a period in which Lambert was busy with his conducting and orchestration duties with Sadler's Wells, conducting the London premiere of Kurt Weill's The Seven Deadly Sins (under the title Anna-Anna), and completing his book Music Ho!
 Lambert's friend, the conductor and composer Hyam Greenbaum provided support, ostensibly with the choral parts, but also with advice on the composition.
 Lambert inscribed the vocal score he gave to Greenbaum: "To Hyam Greenbaum (who as far as I remember wrote most of this work) from Constant Lambert".

 The work was premiered at the Queen's Hall in London on 29 January 1936.
 The Philharmonic Choir, the BBC Symphony Orchestra and the baritone soloist Roy Henderson were conducted by the composer.
 The concert was sparsely attended.
 King George V had died just over a week before, and the sombre mood of the country was undoubtedly inimical to a work replete with references to plague, disease and death, and to the persistent aura of fatalism which affected much of Lambert's music.
 Although this tepid response could well have been anticipated under the circumstances, Lambert considered he had failed as a composer, and completed only two major works in the remaining sixteen years of his life.

 The piece lasts about 55 minutes.
 It was dedicated "to Florence", his then wife Florence Chuter (aka Florence Kaye), whom he had married in 1931.
 A limited edition of the two-piano score, with six drawings by Michael Ayrton as frontispieces to the main movements, was issued by Oxford University Press in 1946.

+Later critical reception

+Reviewing a performance conducted by the composer in May 1951, only a few months before his death, The Times called the work "extraordinarily powerful, even shattering":

+From reposeful, pastoral beginnings it touches on melancholy, revives, in liquor, a remembered burst of happiness which is quickly dispelled by the horrific scherzo "King Pest," and ends in nostalgia and bitter resignation.
+Lambert proved himself a worthy partner for Nashe, by the mingled irony and warm humanity that they share, and by the composer's natural affinity with Elizabethan musical language.